Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Discussion

 \subsection{Limitations}

 Several limitations should be noted.

 First, all experiments are performed at small scale ($n \leq 4$, $d \leq 5$, $Q_{\mathrm{red}} \leq 5$ qubits) using classical statevector simulation; no quantum advantage is claimed or expected.
-The qualitative conclusions should be tested at larger scale on actual quantum hardware before claims of practical utility can be made.
-Relatedly, the 20-step Adam training budget is limited: the loss curves in ideal conditions are still decreasing at iteration 20 (Fig.~\ref{fig:ideal_loss}), and the non-significant Wilcoxon results may partly reflect incomplete convergence.
-Since the two architectures share the same parameter space and compute the same function, any divergence under longer training would arise from optimization dynamics rather than expressiveness; probing this would require training to convergence or Hessian analysis.
+The qualitative conclusions should be tested on actual quantum hardware before claims of practical utility can be made.
+The smallest non-trivial configuration ($[2,2,1]$, $d=2$, $Q_{\mathrm{red}}=3$) is within reach of current devices (e.g., IBM Eagle/Heron processors with $>100$ qubits); a hardware proof-of-concept comparing sequential and merged executions at matched total shot budgets would provide the most direct validation of our simulation results.
+The primary experiments use a 20-step Adam training budget; the loss curves in ideal conditions are still decreasing at iteration 20 (Fig.~\ref{fig:ideal_loss}).
+To verify that the conclusions hold beyond early-stage optimization, we conducted supplementary 200-step experiments on two representative configurations ($[2,2,1]\ d\!=\!2$ and $[3,3,1]\ d\!=\!3$) under ideal conditions with 16 seeds.
+The final MSE decreased by $\sim$40$\times$ relative to 20 steps ($[2,2,1]\ d\!=\!2$: $0.135 \to 0.003$; $[3,3,1]\ d\!=\!3$: $0.085 \to 0.002$), confirming near-convergence.
+The Wilcoxon test remained non-significant in both cases ($p = 0.53$ and $0.98$), with negligible effect sizes ($|r| = 0.19$ and $0.02$).
+This confirms that the trainability equivalence persists through convergence, as expected from the identical loss landscape argument (Sec.~\ref{sec:expressiveness}).